-A lot of people are worried about the maintenance aspect of karts when they start.
-It sounds complicated, and of course, not everyone is a mechanic or engineer.
-Most people don’t even know how an engine works or how to open a carburettor.
+A lot of people are worried about the maintenance aspect of karts when they get started.
+It can sound complicated, and not everyone is a mechanic or engineer.
+However, there are some crucial aspects of racing kart maintenance that every driver should be aware of.

-It’s okay if you have no experience as a mechanic, I started karting when I was 14, and within a year I was basically able to service my kart by myself.
-All it takes is a little bit of guidance and practice, and you’ll be able to maintain your kart in your sleep.
+It’s okay if you have no experience as a mechanic.
+I started karting when I was 14, and within a year I was basically able to service my kart by myself!
+Below, we provide all the guidance you need to maintain these key parts and keep your kart performing at its best.

 The 5 Crucial Aspects Of Race Kart Maintenance